A processed food is simply one that has been altered from its original form. Learn how to tell the difference and food swaps you can make.

 This category of food is making headlines as recent research connects it with major health risks.

-By definition, a processed food is simply one that’s been altered from its original form.
+By definition, a processed food is simply one that has been altered from its original form.
 The International Food Information Council defines processing as “any deliberate change in a food that occurs before it is ready for us to eat.”

 Heating, pasteurizing, canning, and drying are all considered forms of processing.
 Some definitions even include refrigeration in the mix.

-But basic preparation and preservation techniques certainly don’t turn wholesome foods (like whole grains or frozen vegetables) into “junk.”
+But basic preparation and preservation techniques certainly don’t turn wholesome foods (such as whole grains and frozen vegetables) into “junk.”
 Just because something has gone through a process doesn’t mean it’s unhealthy to eat.

 Perhaps, then, it’s time to rethink our mentality about processed foods and direct more attention to so-called ultra-processed foods.
-After all, timely research reveals it’s specifically ultra-processed foods that can cause health problems, including increased risk of obesity and cancer.
+After all, timely research suggests ultra-processed foods specifically can cause health problems, including increased risk of obesity and

 But the parameters around ultra-processed foods are less clear than those around processed food in general.
-Exactly what this term refers to depends on who’s asked.
+Exactly what this term refers to depends on who is being asked.

 On the other end are ultra-processed foods, defined as “industrial formulations with five or more ingredients.”

-Since that 2016 study, different studies on the effects of ultra-processed foods have used different definitions of them.
+Since that 2018 study, other studies on the effects of ultra-processed foods have used different definitions of them.
 It seems there’s no single accepted set of criteria.